punisher007007/font-detective-extension/README.md

 ## 🤝 Contributing

 Pull requests are welcome!
-Feel free to contribute to make Font Detective even better.
+Feel free to contribute to make Font Detective even better!